brightwellt/CarND-Advanced-Lane-Lines/writeup_template.md

 #### 1. Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?

 Here I'll talk about the approach I took, what techniques I used, what worked and why, where the pipeline might fail and how I might improve it if I were going to pursue this project further.

+Throughout the course I kept track of the code examples, adding them to a workbook to draw from for this project.
+As well as the course notes, I looked on the forums, and read a number of articles.
+I picked up a couple of suggestions which I tried from there.
+The use of luminance to help with shadows on yellow lines was handy.
+I also added a video processor class to help with iterating over successive video frames.
+However this is simpler than a full fledged project would require.

+In particular, the approach outlined in this writeup focuses on a simple approach to the first project video.
+It is not as robust as some of the other approaches I have been taking.
+One example of where it might fail is in the image search area.
+We are assuming a car positioned centrally in a lane, with clear markings, slow turns etc. Elements such as the region of interest would have to be dropped or amended for a more complex approach.

+Going further, I would start adding checks over successive video frames.
+I have left some of this in the sample code in the lower cells.
+The intent going forward is that
+- I would check that successive lanes have similar curvature, are parallel, and similar positions in each frame.
+- Bad frames would be rejected, and previous data would be used.
+- data would be smoothed over successive frames
+- I could look ahead, and use the previous lane positions as a starting point for searching for the next lane.